xiaye13579/mocean-sdk-android/Sources/MASTAdView/ReadMe.txt

-Welcome to the Mocean Mobile SDK package for Android, version 3.1 /*
+Welcome to the Mocean Mobile SDK package for Android, version 3.2 /*
- * PubMatic Inc. (“PubMatic”) CONFIDENTIAL
+ * PubMatic Inc. (ï¿½PubMaticï¿½) CONFIDENTIAL
  * Unpublished Copyright (c) 2006-2014 PubMatic, All Rights Reserved.
  *
  * NOTICE:  All information contained herein is, and remains the property of PubMatic.
 The intellectual and technical concepts contained